john-k-walton/Prologue-Oscillators/README.md

 Attack and Decay Mode combinations select modulation types and Modulation Channel assignments. please see PDF's for details.

 -------------------
-[NEW] [12/20/24] Started work with Tsonic's open source Front Panel code for firmware 2.10. adding note Velocity to models to modulate Timbre Envelope. feature will be in RC3.
+[NEW] [12/20/24] Started work with Tsonic's open source Front Panel code for firmware 2.10. adding note Velocity to models to modulate Timbre Envelope. feature will be in RC3. hmmm... velocity on Prologue works, XD not yet.

 -------------------
 [12/18/24] RC2 (yup, fixed a bug already in String and Modal**) posted.
 Please refer to Emilie's original manual for information about how Plaits models work (https://pichenettes.github.io/mutable-instruments-documentation/modules/plaits/manual/) the models themselves have *no* modifications other than Strings is monophonic - model polyphony unneeded for a polysynth, useful AUX models were split off as their own models to free up the AUX Mix input for modulation controls. some models needed functional disaggregation to fit into 32kb; Wavetables, Chords, Speech, and some of the 1.2 models.
 Classic Waveforms and VCF form 1.2 is included here. more 1.2's to come.